 It is noteworthy that the California Right to Farm Act does not require "best management practices" but instead simply allows adherence to "accepted" customs and practices.
-In addition, the statute specifically states that it prevails over any contrary provision of a city or county ordinance or regulation, but does allow proximity to an agricultural operation.
+In addition, the statute specifically states that it prevails over any contrary provision of a city or county ordinance or regulation, but does allow cities and counties to require disclosures to be given to prospective home buyers that a dwelling is in close proximity to an agricultural operation.
 Mendocino County enacted a Right to Farm Ordinance in 1983.